Steps for integrating a game engine

 This involves telling the build system where to look for the SpatialOS libraries, and schema-generated code.
 The libraries are downloaded as worker packages.

-For C++, take a look at Obtaining the SDK.
+For C++, take a look at Compiling a C++ worker.

 For C#, you might find the Setting up a C# worker page helpful.